EngineerMachoka/customer-segmentation/README.md

 Segment customers based on quantity and total amount spent using K-Means clustering.

-Further analysis on the K-Means with standardization, elbow + silhouette methods for optimal k, is performed
+Further analysis on the K-Means with standardization, elbow + silhouette methods for optimal k, performed